 Traditional publishing houses reject 98% of all unsolicited manuscripts.
 This is largely due to the fact they cannot guarantee to make money on unknown authors.
 Consequently, it is very difficult for new writers to achieve their goal of seeing their hard work transformed into a published book.
 In addition, as most book production decisions are made by the publisher, authors often don’t have much say in the creative design of their book.

-The main advantage of self publishing is that, as the author of your book, you retain control throughout the publishing process.
-You are able to provide input into all aspects of your book’s production including cover design, title, illustrations, [age layout/formatting, printing, as well as promotion and marketing your book to get it into readers’ hands.
+The main advantage of self publishing is that, as the author of your book, you retain control throughout the entire publication process.
+You are able to provide input into all aspects of your book’s production, including cover design, title, illustrations, page layout/formatting, printing, as well as promoting and marketing your book to get it into readers’ hands.